Generating Hyperbolic Isometry Groups by Elementary Matrices: Semi-Euclidean Rings:

-If $dim = 5$, the co-volume of $\Gamma$ is $[\OO':\Gamma]\text{vol}\left(\RR^4/\OO'\right)$ where $\OO'$ is a maximal order containing $\OO$.
+If $\Dim = 5$, the co-volume of $\Gamma$ is $[\OO':\Gamma]\text{vol}\left(\RR^4/\OO'\right)$ where $\OO'$ is a maximal order containing $\OO$.
 The co-volume of a maximal order of a rational, definite quaternion algebra $H$ is just twice the discriminant of $H$.
-Note that $\mu(\OO') \leq \mu(\OO)$, so we can start by looking at all isomorphism classes of maximal orders of rational, definite quaternion algebras with discriminant less than $120$---there are only finitely many of these, and they can be easily enumerated---and then enumerating all sub-orders with index no more than $60/\sqrt{|\disc(H)|}$, and with a basis of elements with norm no more than $2$ (since $\lambda_{dim - 1}(\Lambda) \leq 2$).
+Note that $\mu(\OO') \leq \mu(\OO)$, so we can start by looking at all isomorphism classes of maximal orders of rational, definite quaternion algebras with discriminant less than $120$---there are only finitely many of these, and they can be easily enumerated---and then enumerating all sub-orders with index no more than $60/\sqrt{|\disc(H)|}$, and with a basis of elements with norm no more than $2$ (since $\lambda_{\Dim - 1}(\Lambda) \leq 2$).
 For each of these, we can compute the packing radius and check whether it is greater than $1$ or not.
 In principle, this can be done by hand, but it is vastly easier to use, say, Magma to do it automatically, producing Table \ref{tab:semi_euclidean_dim_5}.
 Three of the orders are maximal and Euclidean; the other three are non-maximal and have covering radius $1$.
-For each of these orders, we can compute elements $\alpha$ such that: \begin{enumerate} \item the norm of $\alpha$ is $1$, \item $\alpha$ is distance $1$ away from $\OO$, and \item if $\beta$ is distance $1$ away from $\OO$, then it is a translate of one of the $\alpha$'s by an element in $\OO$. \end{enumerate}
+For each of these orders, we can compute elements $\alpha$ such that: \begin{enumerate} \item the norm of $\alpha$ is $1$, \item $\alpha$ is distance $1$ away from $\OO$, and \item if $\beta$ is distance $1$ away from $\OO$, then it is a translate of one of the $\alpha$'s by an element in $\OO$. \end{enumerate} These elements are listed in Table \ref{tab:deep_holes_dim_5}, together with maximal orders $\OO'$ such that $\alpha \in \OO' \supset \OO$.
+We shall refer to these elements as \emph{holes}---they are (up to translation) the unique elements not covered by unit disks centered at points in $\OO$.
+As such, they are the possible obstructions to the rings $\OO$ being semi-Euclidean with respect to the norm.